 Art Carney will always be best remembered as Ed Norton to Jackie Gleason’s Ralph Kramden on The Honeymooners in the mid-1950s.
-But the depth and variety of his talents are worth celebrating on this 10th anniversary of his death at age 85.
+But the depth and variety of his talents are worth celebrating as we observe the 100th anniversary of his birth.
 Carney, who never took an acting class, has a star on the Hollywood Walk of Fame and was inducted into the Academy of Television Arts & Sciences Hall of Fame not long before he died.

 Carney considered himself a serious actor, not just a comedian, and the critics agreed.
 He was nominated for a Tony Award for his Broadway performance in Brian Friel’s Lovers (1969) and appeared in many other Broadway plays, including The Prisoners of Second Avenue and Take Her, She’s Mine.
 He created the acclaimed role of Felix Unger in the original Broadway production of The Odd Couple (1965-67).
 He appeared in more than 25 films and won an Academy Award for Best Actor for his first film role, an elderly man traveling with his pet cat in Harry and Tonto (1974), beating out heavyweights Albert Finney, Dustin Hoffman, Jack Nicholson and Al Pacino.

 On television, he appeared in Studio One, Kraft Theatre, Playhouse 90 and other series.
 He won five Emmys for his portrayal of the goofy Norton –– a self-described “underground sanitation expert” –– on The Honeymooners and the Jackie Gleason Show, and a sixth for his role in 1984’s Terrible Joe Moran.